stregato/owndata/README.md

 Stash is a library for encrypted data storage and exchange.
 Similar to traditional storage, Stash offers controlled access with a security model inspired by Unix permissions.
 Unlike traditional storage, the access is based on cryptographic features, enabling distributed control.
+Stash follows the principle of Encrypt Remote where data stored on local devices is not necessarily protected while data on remote devices, especially cloud, must be protected by encryption.

 The library is written in Go and is available on Windows, Linux, MacOS, Android and iOS.
 Bindings are available for Python, Java and Dart.